pers2022/cnp/README.md

 - got an email address from the Embassy of Ukraine in Warsaw for volunteering attempt.
 No response
 - sought asylum in Lithuania.
 Sensed the presence of the persecutors in both Poland and Lithuania
 - started out with the best intentions.
 Faced with endless organised harassment, insults, health damages
-- wanted to appeal against the decision because the document contained unacceptable non-sense
+- wanted to appeal against the decision because the document contained unacceptable non-senses
 - left when realised that even the appeal was fake
 - trapped at Riga International Airport, got robbed before allowed to leave
 - sought asylum in the UK